 Once you’ve finished all your searches, and confirmed that your name is available, you can start the process of forming a legal entity for your business.

-This may sound like a lot, but our Infographic will walk you through the process of checking if your business is available and go over the next steps to register your business name.
+This may sound like a lot, but our Infographic will walk you through the process of checking if your business name is available and go over the next steps to register your business name.